Sgitario/jeasyarch/README.md

 }
 ```

-As part of the JEasyArch extension configuration, there are additional annotations, for example: `@KubernetesServiceConfiguration`, `@DockerServiceConfiguration`, `@QuarkusServiceConfiguration`, ...
+As part of the JEasyArch extension configuration, there are additional annotations, for example: `@KubernetesServiceConfiguration`, `@ContainerServiceConfiguration`, `@QuarkusServiceConfiguration`, ...

 For (2) file properties, you can add a properties file named `test.properties` at the `src/test/resources` folder where to place the service's properties.
 To use the same properties file for a multi-module test suite, you specify it using the system property `-Dts.test.resources.file.location=path/to/custom-global.properties`.